Citizenship and Immigration

 Prof. Gemma Solimene

 Clinical Associate Professor of Law

 The Immigrant Rights Clinic provides you with an opportunity to provide direct legal representation to individuals in a range of immigration matters.
-In doing so, you are able to respond to a vital need for quality representation for indigent noncitizens who are facing deportation and/or seeking legal status in the United States before federal immigration authorities or the United States Court of Appeals for the Second Circuit.
-You may also have an opportunity to work on litigation and advocacy projects in collaboration with the New York Civil Liberties Union and community organizations.
+In doing so, you are able to respond to a vital need for quality representation for indigent non-citizens who are facing deportation and/or seeking legal status in the United States before federal immigration authorities or the United States Court of Appeals for the Second Circuit.
+You may also have an opportunity to work on litigation and advocacy projects in collaboration with community organizations.

-Each student in the IRC will work with a student partner over the course of the semester.
+Students in the IRC generally work with a student partner over the course of the semester.
 The team will assume direct responsibility for all aspects of their client cases and engage in a full range of lawyering skills.
-This may include client and witness interviewing, legal research and writing, fact investigation and development, counseling, affidavit drafting, motion practice, advocacy, witness preparation and trial work.
-Examples of the types of cases the IRC clinic has handled include asylum, deportation defense of individuals with lengthy periods of legal status facing deportation following a criminal conviction, seeking immigration status for victims of domestic violence and other crimes, as well as abused and/or orphaned children.
+This may include client and witness interviewing, legal research and writing, fact investigation and development, counseling, affidavit drafting, motion practice, advocacy, production of evidence, witness preparation and trial work.
+Examples of the types of cases the IRC clinic handles include asylum, deportation defense of individuals with lengthy periods of legal status facing deportation following a criminal conviction, and seeking immigration status for victims of domestic violence and other crimes, as well as abused and/or orphaned children.